• Home

 in Culture

-Selected in the section Special Screenings (special screenings) of the 46th edition of the Cairo International Film Festival (CIFF), which takes place from November 12 to 21, 2025, Homebound by Neeraj Ghaywan continues an already prestigious career.
-The film had its world premiere at the Cannes Film Festival on May 21, 2025, in the Un Certain Regard section, where it was greeted with a nine-minute ovation.
-Despite this enthusiasm, the Cannes jury did not include it in its prize list, undoubtedly because of its melodramatic tone, a sensitivity which rarely appeals to Western juries.
-Today, this Hindi work returns to Cairo with growing recognition, having also been chosen to represent India at the 2026 Oscars in the Best International Film category.
+Screened in the Special Screenings section of the 46th Cairo International Film Festival, running from November 12 to 21, 2025, Neeraj Ghaywan’s Homebound continues its distinguished festival journey.
+The film premiered at the Cannes Film Festival on May 21, 2025, in the Un Certain Regard section, where it received a nine-minute standing ovation.
+Despite the enthusiasm, the Cannes jury ultimately left it out of the awards list—perhaps put off by a certain melodramatic tone that Western juries are often reluctant to embrace.
+Now returning to Cairo with growing recognition, this Hindi-language feature has also been chosen as India’s official submission for the 2026 Academy Awards in the Best International Feature Film category.

-The film tells the story of two childhood friends from a small village in northern India who dream of getting a job in the police, a symbol of the dignity they have always been denied.
-But as they get closer to their goal, insecurity and despair threaten the deep bond that unites them.
+The film follows two childhood friends from a small village in northern India who dream of joining the police force, a position that promises the dignity long denied to them.
+Yet as they move closer to achieving that dream, poverty and despair begin to erode the bond that ties them together.

 Next Post